tnebes/iwtl-bootstrap-test/README.md

 - [x] Upload to hosting application

-- [x] Upload to github code
+- [x] Upload to GitHub code

 - [x] In readme.md write which points are realized

-- [x] In the public part of the application, place a link to the github code
+- [x] In the public part of the application, place a link to the GitHub code

 - [x] On the private part of the application put a link to the ERA diagram